Two dimensional integral representations via branches of the Bruhat-Tits tree: Decomposable representations

 To generalize the previous result to an arbitrary extension, we need some additional notation.
-Let $K$ be a field containing $\mathbb{Q}[\chi_0]$.
+Let $K$ be an arbitrary field containing $\mathbb{Q}[\eta ]$.
 Let $\tilde{p}\mathcal{O}_K= P_1^{e_1}\cdots P_r^{e_r}$ be the prime decomposition of the ideal $\tilde{p}\mathcal{O}_K\subseteq\mathcal{O}_K$.
-Then the maximal orders $\mathfrak{D}$ containing $\mathtt{r}=\mathtt{r}_\chi$ are those satisfying both of the following conditions: \begin{itemize} \item The vertex $v_{\mathfrak{D},Q}$, corresponding to $\mathfrak{D}_Q$, belongs to $\mathfrak{a}_s$ at every place $Q\notin\{P_1,\dots,P_r\}$, \item the distance from the vertex $v_{\mathfrak{D},P_i}$ to $\mathfrak{a}_s$, is at most $e_i$, for every $i\in\{1,\dots,r\}$. \end{itemize} Locally, the set of maximal orders containing $\mathtt{r}$ with the same anchor order is a sub-tree that we call the side branch.
-It is non-trivial only for the places $P_1,\dots,P_r$, and its vertices lie at a distance no larger than $e_i$ from the stem.
+Then, it follows from the identity $\tilde{p}=1-\eta $ and Cor. \ref{cl61} that the maximal orders $\mathfrak{D}$ containing $\mathtt{r}=\mathtt{r}_\chi$ are those satisfying both of the following conditions: \begin{itemize} \item The vertex $v_{\mathfrak{D},Q}$, corresponding to $\mathfrak{D}_Q$, belongs to $\mathfrak{a}_s$ at every place $Q\notin\{P_1,\dots,P_r\}$, \item the distance from the vertex $v_{\mathfrak{D},P_i}$ to $\mathfrak{a}_s$ is at most $e_i$, for every $i\in\{1,\dots,r\}$. \end{itemize} Locally, the set of vertices corresponding to maximal orders containing $\mathtt{r}$ with the same anchor order is a side branch, as described at the end of the introduction.
+The side branch is non-trivial only for the places $\nu_{P_1},\dots,\nu_{P_r}$.
+At each of these places $\nu_{P_i}$, the side branch contains precisely the vertices at a distance $e_i$ or less from the stem.
 Globally, therefore, the set of orders with a given anchor order is in correspondence with the vertices in the product of the side branches corresponding to the places $P_1,\dots,P_r$.
-The group of units $\mathcal{O}_K^*$ acts via Moebius transformation as described before, leaving invariant every ball containing $0$, i.e., every vertex on the standard apartment, and therefore act on every side branch.
+The group of units $\mathcal{O}_K^*$ acts via Moebius transformation as described before, leaving invariant every ball containing $0$, i.e., every vertex on the standard apartment, and therefore acts on every side branch.
 This defines a coordinate-wise action on the product of side branches.
 Locally, this action obeys Lemma \ref{l61}, which is used in explicit examples below to count orbit numbers.

 \begin{Lem} Side branches corresponding to different anchor orders can be identified, non canonically, in a way that commutes with the action of $\mathcal{O}_K^*$. \end{Lem}